Who we support

-West London Welcome is open every Thursday for refugees, people seeking asylum, and migrants looking for support and companionship who are based in West London, along with other locals.
-We welcome people of any age who live in one of the following boroughs: Hammersmith and Fulham, Kensington and Chelsea, Ealing, or Hounslow.
+We welcome refugees, people seeking asylum, and migrants looking for support and companionship, who live in the boroughs of Hammersmith and Fulham, Kensington and Chelsea, Ealing, and Hounslow.

 We operate an 'as few questions asked as possible' policy in order that our members can feel safe to visit us without having to talk in detail about their experiences or journeys here before they feel ready to.
 West London Welcome is a place for the local community to spend time together while eating delicious food, taking an English class, getting advice, joining our book or theatre club, or just relaxing in a safe space.